X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA08angletodirection.md

     _rocketDirection = Vector2.Transform(up, rotMatrix);
 ```

 This will take the original up direction, transform it with the rotation around the Z axis and store the result in the rocketDirection variable!
-Now all we need to do, is scale this direction up or down, depending on the Power the rocket was shot:
+Now all we need to do is scale this direction up or down, depending on the Power the rocket was shot:

 ```csharp
     _rocketDirection *= _players[_currentPlayer].Power / 50.0f;